 The main international airport is in western Viti Levu, at Nadi.
 Nausori, near Suva, is the hub for inter-island flights, and receives some international services.
 Most islands have airports or landing strips.

 The distribution of the rainfall is the determining factor in the country’s vegetation.
 Dense forests and coastal mangrove swamps are found in the east and grasslands, with coconut palms on the coasts, in the west.
-Forest covers 56% of the land area.
+Forest covers 56 per cent of the land area.
 Indigenous sandalwood resources were exhausted in the 19th century.

 Fiji is home to six species of bat, including four fruit bats (flying-foxes), and the Polynesian rat.
 All other mammals have been introduced, mainly during the 19th and 20th centuries.
-There are more than 100 species of birds and several snakes and lizards, including the recently discovered crested iguana.
-Fiji’s waters contain turtles, sharks, eels and prawns
+There are more than 100 species of birds, 14 of which are endangered (2012), and several snakes and lizards, including the recently discovered crested iguana.
+Fiji’s waters contain turtles, sharks, eels and prawns.